Do you want to start baby clothes business?

 3.3 How the Business will be started

 The Baby Store will be initially launched as a small business clothing store mainly operating via a production facility and a baby boutique store.
 Dan has planned everything about his business and has hired experts from various fields to help him craft a detailed map about it.
-The financial experts have forecasted following costs for expenses, assets, investment, and loans for the Start-up.
+The financial experts have forecasted following costs for expenses, assets, investment group for business plan, and loans for the Start-up.

 The detailed start-up requirements, start-up funding, start-up expenses, total assets, total funding required, total liabilities, total planned investment, total capital and liabilities as forecasted by experts, is given below: